MarcoHengstenberg/dotfiles/README.md

 **Update:** Now that I upgraded (finally) to El Capitan and all is running smoothly, here's the updated `.bash_profile` for that system.
 Not much changed, you'll see.
 I sense a few additions in terms of aliases though and I might add `open "https://slack.com/";` to the *meh* task, as we're slowly but surely moving away from Skype as our main chat-app at the office.

+**Another Update:** Thanks to Lykathia I now can take the elevator when I want to go to the root directory of any Github project I'm working with.
+(See the `.bash_profile`)[https://github.com/MarcoHengstenberg/dotfiles/blob/master/.bash_profile].

 ## What's in this for me

 #### `.bash_profile`